viebboy/PyGOP/docs/index.rst

 Welcome to PyGOP's documentation!
 ==================================

 *PyGOP* provides a reference implementation of existing algorithms using Generalized Operational Perceptron (GOP) based on Keras and Tensorflow library.
 The implementation adopts a user-friendly interface while allowing a high level of customization including user-defined operators, custom loss function, custom metric functions that requires full batch evaluation such as precision, recall or f1.
 In addition, PyGOP supports different computation environments (CPU/GPU) for both single machine and cluster using SLURM job scheduler.
+What's more?
+Since training GOP-based algorithms might take days, PyGOP allows resuming to what has been learned in case the script got interfered in the middle during the progression!

 What is Generalized Operational Perceptron?
 ---------------------------------------------